 Nuuk – the capital of Greenland

 Nuuk is the capital of Greenland, balancing commerce and culture with fresh air and stunning views.
-Nuuk’s embrace of both the traditional and modern life can be seen in the city’s dynamic cultural life and way of life.
+Nuuk’s embrace of both traditional and modern lifestyles can be seen in the city’s dynamic cultural life.
 The city bursts with local entrepreneurs, nature-oriented foods and sustainable activities, which makes this city an ideal destination for eco tourists.

 Every day, all year round, people travel to Nuuk, the capital of Greenland, and make this town the busiest in Greenland.
 Nuuk is also the largest town in Greenland.
-While Nuuk hosts a distinctly urban feel (despite its relatively small population of 17,000 people), nature is never far.
-The iconic mountains of Quassussuaq/Lille Malene and Ukussissat/Store Malene can be tackled on a hike just outside of downtown.
-It’s not long after departing Nuuk Harbor that the fjords transition to a true wilderness of snow-capped mountains and barren islands.
+But, while Nuuk hosts a distinctly urban feel (despite its relatively small population of 17,000 people), nature is never far.
+The iconic mountains of Quassussuaq/Lille Malene and Ukussissat/Store Malene can be scaled on a hike just outside downtown.
+It’s not long after departing Nuuk Harbour that the fjords transition to a true wilderness of snow-capped mountains and barren islands.
 The surrounding areas are perfect for sailing excursions, whale watching and hiking tours however mostly in spring, summer and autumn.
 In wintertime, skiing and snowboarding is the thing.

 Visiting the Capital

-A lot of people ask what is the capital of Greenland like?
-Nuuk is always worth a visit and we offer several tours to Nuuk either as short trips to Greenland or roundtrips where Nuuk is part of a larger tour of Greenland.
+A lot of people ask what the capital of Greenland is like.
+Nuuk is always worth a visit and we include it in several roundtrips where Nuuk is part of a larger tour of Greenland.
 Tourists come to Greenland for various reasons and to explore various activities and experiences.
 Nuuk offers most of them but not all of them.

 The Capital of Greenland – also from a cultural perspective

 In the eyes of the Greenlanders, Nuuk’s population makes Nuuk a big city.
-And, actually, it is fairly big.
+And it is big.
 In fact, it takes several hours to walk from one end of Nuuk to the other, as the town itself has gradually spread across a large area.
 For instance, the suburb of Nuussuaq would be Greenland’s second-largest town had it been a separate town.

-Cultural life is thriving in Nuuk, which is not only due to the architectural gem of the Katuaq Cultural Center in the heart of town, but due to the fact that the many people make it possible to practice all sorts of cultural activities.
+Cultural life is thriving in Nuuk, which is not only due to the architectural gem of the Katuaq Cultural Centre in the heart of town, but since the many people make it possible to practice all sorts of cultural activities.
 This not only includes traditional Greenlandic culture, which can be found in most villages in Greenland, but also genres such as classical music, rock and Arctic hip-hop have a scene in the town.

 A place not to miss is the National Greenland Museum where you find the famous Qilakitsoq Mummies.
 Nuuk Art Museum has changing exhibitions of modern art, and your guests should also visit the old church situated in the colonial part of Nuuk.